Saturday, October 8, 2022

 The Mystery of Mrs. Christie by Marie Benedict

 We promise this is the last Marie Benedict book we will read, but the group has found her historical fiction interesting.
-So we are going to go with one more--this one examines a mystery around Agatha Christie, herself.
+So we are going to go with once more--this one examines a mystery around Agatha Christie, herself.
 Fans of Agatha Christie may find this especially interesting.

 Tuesday, December 7, 2021